Dadinho146/SurfRater/README.md

 - wave speed
 - wave height (more than x is good for me)
 - wave period (more than x seconds is good)

+- wind from continent to sea is good